eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Comparing the status of the memory at the start and end of this final `global mark phase` increment shows that:

 - As expected, the final global mark phase increment does not reclaim any free memory.
-- The remembered set metastructure has been rebuilt.
-The count has reduced and the amount of available memory in the metastructure has increased from 91% to 94%.
+- The remembered set metastructure has been marginally rebuilt.
+The card count has increased slightly, and the number of stable regions has dropped from 130 to 127. <!--and the amount of available memory in the metastructure has increased from 91% to 94%.-->
 - The number of overflow regions remains unchanged.
 The final global mark phase increment did not manage to rebuild any overflow regions.

 Following the final global mark increment, the global mark cycles completes and the GC ends the STW pause.